alexeyp0708/docker-dev-vsftpd-alpine/README.md

 or
 `-e VSFTPD_CONFIG="first_line_command=value \n second_line_command=value"`

-When running the command format `docer run ... image_vsftpd` - the default config file `/etс/vsftpd/vsftpd.conf` will be used .
+If runned the command format -`docer run ... image_vsftpd`, then will be used  the default config file `/etс/vsftpd/vsftpd.conf` .

-When running the command format `docer run ... -e VSFTPD_CONFIG="$(cat VSFTPD_CONFIG.env)" image_vsftpd`, then it will be used
-config file `/etс/vsftpd/collection/env.conf` which has no parameters and into which the environment variable `VSFTPD_CONFIG` is integrated.
+If runned the command format `docer run ... -e VSFTPD_CONFIG="$(cat VSFTPD_CONFIG.env)" image_vsftpd`, then  will be used config file `/etс/vsftpd/collection/env.conf` which has no parameters and into which the environment variable `VSFTPD_CONFIG` is integrated.

 When you run a command in the format `docer run ... -e VSFTPD_CONFIG="$(cat VSFTPD_CONFIG.env)" image_vsftpd -c /etс/vsftpd/collection/basic.conf` then  will be used the config file `/etс/vsftpd/collection/basic.conf` into which the environment variable `VSFTPD_CONFIG` is integrated